k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 ### How Are Deployed Objects Reflected in the Fabric Server?
 You can check which objects are deployed in the Fabric server using the Fabric **LIST** command.
-- **list LU_TYPES/LUT**, provides a list of Logical Unit Types deployed to the Fabric server.
+- **list LU_TYPES/LUT**, provides a list of LU Types deployed to the Fabric server and can display an LU's [storage type](/articles/32_LU_storage/01_LU_storage_overview.md).
+This command can be invoked for all deployed LU Types or for a specific one.
 - **list WS**, provides a list of all Web Service methods deployed to the Fabric server.
 - **list ENVIRONMENTS/ENVS**, provides a list of environments deployed to the Fabric server.
 - **list BF/BROADWAY_FLOWS**, lists all Broadway flows of all LU Types with their inputs and outputs deployed to the server .